 Sarah Paramor creates contemporary basketry for exhibition and for the catwalk.

-She also has work in "Basketry: Function & Ornament" at Ruthin Craft Centre from 20 June to 13 October 2019.
+Two pieces in "Basketry: Function & Ornament" at Ruthin Craft Centre from 20 June to 13 October 2019.

 Please see CV for more information on exhibitions and collaborations.